-We spoke about computer vision in sense and analyze visual information.
+We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 We're going to talk about how to teach computers to understand English today.

 You may argue that they've always been able to do so.

 We discussed machine language instructions and higher level programming languages in Episodes 9 and 12.

 While they undoubtedly fit the criteria of a language, they also have tiny vocabulary and adhere to rigid standards.

 Only code that is completely free of spelling and grammatical mistakes will compile and execute.

 Naturally, this differs from human languages, which have enormous, diverse vocabulary, words with multiple meanings, speakers with various accents, and all sorts of wonderful word play.

 People also make linguistic mistakes when writing and speaking, such as slurring words together, omitting essential facts, and mispronouncing terms.

 But, for the most part, people are capable of overcoming these obstacles.